SchiefLab/G001/README.md

 4. The FASTQ files from Sanger sequencing are found in the [fastq](data/sequence/fastq) directory.

-5. The annotated,filtered and paired antibody sequences are found in the [sequences/](data/figures/sequences/) directory and may be downloaded with this [link](https://github.com/SchiefLab/G001/raw/main/data/figures/sequences/unblinded_sequences.csv.gz)
+5. The annotated, filtered and paired antibody sequences are found in the [sequences/](data/figures/sequences/) directory and may be downloaded with this [link](https://github.com/SchiefLab/G001/raw/main/data/figures/sequences/unblinded_sequences.csv.gz)

 6. A merged summary file with all frequencies reported in this study can be found in the [flow_summary](data/figures/flow_summary) directory and may be downloaded with this [link](https://github.com/SchiefLab/G001/raw/main/data/figures/flow_summary/flow_and_sequences.csv.gz)